How Much are Canadian Duties?

 Canadian Duty Calculator

-Below is a calculator you can use to ESTIMATE the amount of duty you will pay on various products you purchase in the U.S. and bring back across the border to Canada.
-Although this tool is provided by the Canadian Border Services Agency (CBSA), Canadian Customs is not bound by the estimate and does not guarantee its accuracy.
+The Canadian Border Services Agency (CBSA) has a duty calculator you can use to estimate the amount of duty you will pay on various products you purchase in the U.S. and bring back across the border to Canada.
+Although this tool is provided by the CBSA, Canadian Customs is not bound by the estimate and does not guarantee its accuracy.
 The actual amount of duty you pay could be higher, or lower, than the amount shown.
 Having said that, this is a very useful way to get an idea of how much you will owe when you reach the border crossing.

 You can compute the estimated Canadian duty on clothing, household appliances, automotive items, baby items, home furnishings, electronic equipment, food, health products, jewelry, movies, music, books sports equipment, toys and similar items.